-D. Alarm Connections
+E. Alarm Connections

 The control includes a dry contact alarm output.
 This is an SPDT circuit, rated at 5 amps at 120 volts.
 This contact can be used to activate an alarm light or bell or notify a building management system if the boiler goes into a lockout condition.
 The circuit between the ALARM COM and NC terminals is closed during normal operation and the circuit between ALARM COM and NO is open during normal operation.
 The connections depicted in Figure 22 show two 120 volt lights connected to the alarm terminals.
-One light will be on when the boiler is in normal mode and the other light will be on when the boiler is in lockout mode.
-HTP offers an Alarm System Kit (part # 7350P-602).
+One light will be on when the boiler is in lockout mode.

-E. Low Voltage Connections for Standard Boiler
+F. Low Voltage Connections for Standard Boiler

-1. All low voltage cables should enter the electrical junction box through the provided knock out holes as shown in Figure 22.
+1. All low voltage cables should enter the electrical junction box through the provided knock out holes as shown in Figure 21.